 So Which Natural Controls Actually Work on Mosquitoes?

 FISH?
 Yep!
 “The mosquito fish is a live-bearing American fish that is utilized by some mosquito control districts across the country as a very effective predator of mosquito larvae.
-As far as natural predators go . . .it can be said without hesitation that the mosquito fish is by far the most efficient natural predator of mosquitoes.”6)http://www.wbrcouncil.org/Departments/Mosquito-Abatement/Natural-Mosquito-Killers
+As far as natural predators go . . .it can be said without hesitation that the mosquito fish is by far the most efficient natural predator of mosquitoes.”
+SOURCE: WBRcouncil.org

-Learn more about how to raise these fish in this book by David Alderton.
+Learn more about how to raise these fish in this book titled, Livebearers by David Alderton.

 Bacillus Thuringiensis Israelensis

 This product is used to treat garden ponds, and other bodies of water, including rain barrels.
 Often called “Mosquito Dunks” they release a form of bacteria that kills the larvae.
-Very effective and safe treatment, this will not harm animals, humans and even most other insects.
+A very effective and safe treatment, this will not harm animals, humans and most other insects.
 It has no effect on the adult insects.

-One more simple trick to keep the mosquitoes from bothering you while your sitting outside is to use a house fan to blow them away.
+One more simple trick to keep the mosquitoes from bothering you while you’re sitting outside is to use a house fan to blow them away.